hhvm/user-documentation/README.md

 $ hhvm bin/build.php
 ```

+This will:

+ - parse the API definitions in HHVM and Hack, storing machine-readable
+   data and documentation in YAML files
+ - create canonical definitions, combining the data obtained from Hack and HHVM
+ - generate Markdown files for the API documentation based on these YAML files
+ - render all Markdown (API reference and written guides) to HTML

 ### Running The Site

 Configure a webserver and HHVM to serve the `public/` directory, with all